 While term insurance is typically the least expensive, it only covers you for a set period of time and only pays a death benefit to your beneficiary.
-Other types of policies provide lifetime protection as well as the potential increase in cash value and generate income.
-But no matter which type you choose, at John Hancock, they all come with Vitality — an innovative program that rewards you for the everyday steps you take to live a longer, healthier life.
+Other types of policies provide lifetime protection as well as the potential cash value.
+But regardless of which type you choose, at John Hancock, they all come with Vitality — an innovative program that rewards you for the everyday steps you take to live a longer, healthier life.
 These include things like taking a walk, eating more fruits and vegetables, meditating, even getting a good night’s sleep.

 Sometimes it helps to talk with your family and friends — find out how others your age are handling the financial needs of living well today with an eye to protecting tomorrow.
-Or better still, talk to a financial advisor.
-Someone who can help you choose what’s best for you and your family.
+Or better still, talk to an insurance professional.
+Someone who can help you choose whar works for you and your family.